 However, before getting carried away with the apparent ease of the process, landlords need to be wary of these generalist ‘back of the fag packet’ estimations.

-How accurate is the valuation?
+How accurate is the property valuation?

 For a start, landlords need to be cautious about placing too much emphasis on mortgage valuations.
-The guidance from the Royal Institute for Chartered Surveyors on how a surveyor should value residential property is contained in Appendix 5.1 of the Royal Institute for Chartered Surveyors Appraisal and Valuation Standards (Red Book).
+The guidance from the Royal Institute for Chartered Surveyors on how a surveyor should value residential property was contained in Appendix 5.1 of the Royal Institute for Chartered Surveyors Red Book Appraisal and Valuation Standards (Red Book).
 The basis for the valuation of a residential investment property is normally its’ market value.
 Market value is defined in the Chartered Surveyors hand book as:

 ‘The estimated amount for which a property should exchange on the date of valuation between a willing buyer and a willing seller in an arm’s-length transaction after proper marketing wherein the parties had each acted knowledgeably, prudently and without compulsion.’

 A mortgage valuation is carried out by a chartered surveyor acting for the mortgage company prior to the buy-to-let mortgage being approved.
 The aim of the surveyor is simply to ensure that the value placed on the residential investment property by the potential borrower is accurate.
 In practice this figure does not need to be that precise.
 This is because its real purpose is to ensure that there is sufficient equity in the residential investment property to guarantee the lenders capital should the borrower have to repossess.
 The relatively low loan to value requested by most landlords and the fact that house prices have risen steadily over a decade has meant that generally a buy-to-let lenders security has been seen as very secure.